 This summer will mark his fifth time directing the opera camp for the conservatory and his tenth opera camp in total.
 His previous teen opera camps were directed at Rutgers University in New Brunswick, New Jersey, and for Philadelphia International Music Festival in Bryn Mawr, Pennsylvania.
 During his time at Rutgers he was a private vocal instructor with the Mason Gross Extension Division/Community Music Program for eleven years.
 Michael also directs a beginning choral camp and musical theater camp at PBGC.

 Maria Russo, the acclaimed American soprano, first came to international attention in 1984.
 She won the prestigious German Radio (ARD) Music Competition in Munich, Germany.
 As a result, she made radio recordings with the Radio Orchestras of Munich, Berlin, Frankfurt, Stuttgart, and Hamburg.
 She then became a member of the ensemble at the Stuttgart State Opera in Germany.
 Still a student, Miss Russo was the first place winner of the East and West Artists competition.
 She was awarded a New York debut recital in Carnegie Hall, earning her a glowing review from the New York Times.
 The American soprano earned a MM in Voice Performance at Northwestern University and studied at the Academy of Vocal Arts in Philadelphia.
 Her important teachers were Eva Illes, Nancy Williams and Elizabeth Fischer.
 Maria’s full bio can be found at www.maria-russo.com.

-If you are interested in more information, or to schedule voice lessons, please email firstname.lastname@example.org or call 215-222-3500.
+If you are interested in learning more about voice lessons, please email firstname.lastname@example.org or call 215-222-3500.